scottpchow23/rust_showcase/docs/debugging.md

 Target 0: (shadowing) stopped.
 ```

 Look at that! `lldb` is able to link the binary's instructions to lines in the source code file (courtesy of debug symbols).
-Let's step through one line so that `input` becomes initialized with `n` and take a look at the input variable with `p input`.
+Using `n`, let's step through one line so that `input` becomes initialized and take a look at the input variable using `p input`.

 ```
 (lldb) n